 Opportunists, primarily herbivores.
 The flying squirrels are the most carnivorous of the lot, although all tree squirrels will eat bird eggs and nestlings.
 All of these tree squirrels store food for the winter.
-Red squirrels create one large cache, while gray and fox squirrels bury nuts singly, all over the place.
+Gray and fox squirrels bury nuts singly, all over the place.

-Both flying squirrels tend to eat the same foods as the gray and fox squirrel, but they’re more likely to eat bird eggs, nestlings, insects, and carrion.
+Flying squirrels tend to eat the same foods as the Gray and Fox squirrel, but they’re more likely to eat bird eggs, nestlings, insects, and carrion.

 Typical activity patterns:

-Social style: Gray and fox squirrels are somewhat sociable.
-Red squirrels are solitary, except for female with dependant young.
+Social style: Gray and Fox squirrels are somewhat sociable.
 Flying squirrels are social, with as many as 15 or more nesting together.

 Migrates?
 Not typical, but when food supplies crash, they may migrate in large numbers.

-Tree squirrels can be found everywhere in Minnesota.
-The gray squirrel is very adaptable, but all species of squirrels are comfortable in cities and suburbs.
+Tree squirrels can be found everywhere in Arkansas where there are trees nearby.
+The Southern Flying squirrel is only active at night.
+The Gray squirrel is very adaptable, but all species of squirrels are comfortable in cities and suburbs.

 Wooded areas.
-Gray and fox squirrels prefer hardwood forests (fox squirrels like the forest edge); red squirrels prefer softwood forests or mixed hardwoods and conifers; flying squirrels also prefer softwood or mixed forests, but aren’t as picky as red squirrels.
+Gray and Fox squirrels prefer hardwood forests (fox squirrels like the forest edge); flying squirrels prefer softwood or mixed forests.

 Squirrels den in tree cavities, rock crevices, burrows, brush piles, deserted buildings, chimney flues, attics, barns.
 Gray, fox, and flying squirrels also make leaf nests for use in the summer and fall.
-Red and flying squirrels prefer old woodpecker nest holes and hollow tree limbs.
+Flying squirrels prefer old woodpecker nest holes and hollow tree limbs.

 Territory and home range:

-The red squirrel is strongly territorial, defending both food sources and den trees.
-Gray and fox squirrels are not, but may fight to establish dominance in common feeding grounds, such as around a bird feeder.
+Gray and fox squirrels are not territorial, but may fight to establish dominance in common feeding grounds, such as around a bird feeder.
 Their home ranges are broadly overlapping and variable, generally about an acre.
 Flying squirrels are often found in large groups and are most likely not territorial.

 Pair bonding style: Polygamous.
 Females raise young alone.

 Breeding dates: Gray and fox squirrels: mid-December through January (fox squirrels mate in January).
-Red and northern flying squirrels: late winter.
 Southern flying: early spring.
 Gestation takes 40–45 days.
 Five to ten percent of older female gray squirrels may breed again in June.

 Birthing period: Gray and fox squirrels: February–March.
 Gray squirrels may have a “second” litter in June–July.
-Red and northern flying squirrels: April–May (red squirrels may continue into June).
 Southern flying squirrels: May–June.